SilkRose/Pony/archive/blogs/census-consensus.md

 In addition to allowing you to vote for missed surveys, you can also vote more than once to re-cast your ballot.
 We've also made the behind the scenes pages visible to the public.
 You can see exactly how chapters and questions were written and see every revision of them.

 This story was a lot of fun, but it was also a lot of stress.
 The idea was chosen in early December, when I was naive and thought it'd only take a month to a month and a half to code everything.
-In mid December I made a group on Discord with myself and nine other people interested in the project.
+In mid-December I made a group on Discord with myself and nine other people interested in the project.
 [Meadowsys](https://www.fimfiction.net/user/487213/meadowsys) started on the code at the end of December, and I joined her in coding in the middle of January.
 We ended up coding right up to and including April 1st.
 We even had to re-deploy twice to fix bugs while the event was happening.
 But, we'll talk about that later.

 ## Collaborators